SuperMalinge/MasterMindGPT-2/README.md

 - AGENTSTORM feature for creative brainstorming sessions
 - Customizable project setups and agent configurations

+## Setup Instructions

+To run MasterMindGPT-2, follow these steps:

+1. Ensure you have Python 3.9.13 installed.
+You can download it from [python.org](https://www.python.org/downloads/release/python-3913/).

+2. Clone this repository

+3. Create a virtual environment (optional but recommended): python -m venv venv source venv/bin/activate # On Windows, use venv\Scripts\activate

+4. Install the required libraries: pip install customtkinter tkinter

+5. Run the script:
+python Main.py

 ## How to Use:

 1. Run the script: `Main.py`